lamashree/Project-2/README.md

 **Cajarilla Marketplace** is our online application.
 Our Team developed this app as our second Projet for our academy requirement for University of Washington coding Bootcamp course.
 This is **node js** appliaction.
 By using **Cajarilla online marketplace** users can post items for sale with detail description of the product. user can view items that are currently for sale and place offers on items to purchase them.
 Users who post items can either accept or reject offers on their items.

 ## Installation
-follow following steps for Installation of app in your local machine.
+Follow following steps for Installation of app in your local machine.
 1. Go to <https://github.com/lamashree/Project-2>
 2. click on **clone or download** from the right side of the page. copy it.
 3. git clone Repo.